SSH Key Management

 View Existing SSH Keys

 Before you add an SSH key, take a look at the SSH keys configured for your profile.
-Please note: While in Limited Availability, only users with SSH Gateway access enabled will see this page in their User Portal.

 If you have a public key configured for your profile, then you’ll just need to be sure the corresponding private key is stored on the machine from which you want to sign in.
 Look in your .ssh folder.
 If ~/.ssh/wpengine_rsa and ~/.ssh/wpengine_rsa.pub exist, you already have a key configured for SSH access on this machine.
 Ensure the .pub file matches at least one of the keys configured in your User Portal.